ultimate-pa/hanfor/documentation/docs/references/patterns/MaxDurationPattern.md

 ### MaxDurationPattern Globally
 ```
-Globally, it is always the case that "Q" holds for less than "5" time units
+Globally, it is always the case that once "Q" becomes satisfied, it holds for less than "5" time units
 ```

 ```
+Countertraces:
-Countertraces: (true;⌈Q⌉ ∧ ℓ ≥ 5;true)
+true;⌈Q⌉ ∧ ℓ ≥ 5;true
 ```

 ![](../img/patterns/MaxDurationPattern_Globally_0.svg)